Genez-io/genezio-documentation/docs/examples/go-experimental/getting-started.md

     └── tasks.go
 ```

 Each class has its dedicated folder (package).
-The package can contain multiple files and even have functions or types distributed in many files of the same package, as go sees them in the same scope.
+The package can contain multiple files and even have functions or types distributed in many files of the same package, as Go sees them in the same scope.

 ### The YAML

 Go doesn’t support decorators, so indicating which classes should be deployed is done using the `genezio.yaml` configuration file (see [Configuration File - Classes](../../project-structure/genezio-configuration-file#classes)).
-An yaml configuration for the project structure mentioned above would look like this:
+An YAML configuration for the project structure mentioned above would look like this:

 ```yaml
 name: test-go